bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 🧑‍🤝‍🧑 **Community Governance:** Optimism is lead by its community.

-Optimism aims to become a capitalist district of cyberspace that directly provides for — and is governed by — its citizens!
+Optimism aims to become a free market district of cyberspace that directly provides for — and is governed by — its citizens!

 # Knowledge Check 2